flonadb/flonadb/README.md

 |mask.FULL_COLUMN_NAME.indices|Specifies the indices of the characters to mask in column values, this property only applies to mask definitions where mode is set to `indices` and is required for this mode.|No||

 # Technical Support
-For more details about FlonaDB and technical support, please reach out to us via our [contact us](https://amiyul.com/contact-us) page.
+For more details about Flona and technical support, please reach out to us via our [contact us](https://amiyul.com/contact-us) page.

 # Request A New Feature Or File A Bug